Combinatorial Hopf Algebras of Simplicial Complexes: A Hopf algebra of simplicial complexes

 \subsection{Simplicial complexes}

-A finite \emph{(abstract) simplicial complex}, $\Gamma$, is a collection of subsets of some finite set such that if $X\in \Gamma$ and $Y\subseteq X$, then $Y\in \Gamma$.
+A finite \emph{(abstract) simplicial complex}, $\Gamma$, is a nonempty collection of subsets of some finite set $V$ such that $\{v\} \in \Gamma$ for all $v\in V,$ and $X\in \Gamma$ implies $Y\in \Gamma$ for all $Y\subseteq X$.
+By convention all our simplicial complexes contain the empty set.
+We denote by $\varnothing $ the simplicial complex with empty vertex set.
+So $\varnothing$ is the unique simplicial complex whose vertex set is empty and whose only face is the empty set.
 The elements of $\Gamma$ are called \emph{faces} and the maximal (with respect to inclusion) faces are called \emph{facets}.
 Notice that the facets completely determine the simplicial complex.
 If $X$ is a face of $\Gamma$ then the \emph{dimension} of $X$ is $\dim X = |X|-1$.
+A face of dimension $s$ is called an \emph{$s$-simplex}.
 The faces of dimension 0 are called \emph{vertices} of $\Gamma$ and the set of vertices will be denoted $V(\Gamma)$ where we identify $\{v\}$ with $v$.
 For instance, if $\Gamma$ has facets $\{1,2,3\}$ and $\{3,4\}$ then $V(\Gamma)=\{1,2,3,4\}$.
 The dimension of $\Gamma$, written as $\dim \Gamma$, is the maximum of the dimensions of its facets.